 The iconic song "Crazy" tells two different tales.
 It reminds us that Patsy Cline was the right powerhouse vocalist to ring in a new decade of prosperity for the country music business.
-Also, it tells the story of how the songwriters needed to bolster the Nashville Sound hid in plain sight, ready to make a lasting mark on the Billboard pop and country charts.
+It also tells the story of how the songwriters needed to bolster the Nashville Sound hid in plain sight, ready to make a lasting mark on the Billboard pop and country charts.

 The Voice of the Nashville Sound

 Willie Nelson's 'Crazy' Luck

 Writing credit for "Crazy"--originally titled "Stupid"--goes to none other than Willie Nelson (known back then as Hugh Nelson).
-Back then, Nelson, Roger Miller, Mel Tillis and other future stars hustled around Middle Tennessee to get their compositions heard on Music Row.
+Back then, Nelson, Roger Miller, Mel Tillis and other future stars hustled to get their compositions heard on Music Row.
 Nelson wrote "Crazy" with Billy Walker in mind, but the singer felt that the song better suited a woman.
 Roy Drusky balked at proclaiming "I'm crazy" for the same reason (he also passed on "I Fall to Pieces").
 Fortunately, Cline's husband Charlie Dick loved Nelson's song so much he pitched it to his wife--the only country singer at the time capable of doing the song's complex melody justice.
-It became one of Cline's biggest hits, with her execution of each high note making her claims of "feeling so lonely" as believable as any heart-breaking line ever cut to wax.
+It became one of Cline's greatest hits, with her execution of each high note making her claims of "feeling so lonely" as believable as any heart-breaking line ever cut to wax.

 An Enduring Classic